 Thanks to everyone for helping!

-The phone number is 01608 811878 and it is manned 9-5 weekdays and 9-12.30 at weekends.
+The phone number is 01608 811878 and it is manned 9am-5pm seven days a week.
 You can ring us for practical help, shopping etc. We have a big team of volunteers who can help you.